A large group of people standing outside in a grey courtyard, smiling at the viewer

 • If you have questions about the SEVIS fee, please reference the FAQ or contact OISA.

-Then complete the online Form DS-160 and schedule an F-1 visa appointment at your nearest U.S. consulate.
-Most students apply from their home country, but it can be possible (or necessary) to secure an appointment in a different location.
-The visa application fee is $185, and the specific process and the timeline can vary by country or consulate
+Visit this site to complete Form DS-160 and schedule your F-1 visa appointment at a U.S. consulate.
+Most students apply from their home country, but some apply from a different location.
+The visa application fee is $185, and the specific process and timeline can vary by country or consulate

-Prepare for your visa interview by reviewing EducationUSA guidance.
-In addition, many in-country advising centers offer tips and/or pre-departure information sessions.
-Consular officers conduct a high number of interviews and many decisions are based on first impressions.
+Prepare by reviewing EducationUSA guidance or visiting an in-country advising centers for tips or pre-departure information sessions.
+Consular officers conduct a high number of interviews, and many decisions are based on first impressions.
+Here are some tips:

 • Prepare to explain why you chose Grinnell College.